-- Helpers involved in desludging reported being given gear like gloves, mask and boots by employers, with their use varying as they were not seen as convenient. - From a welfare perspective, men engaged in desludging on behalf of private companies in Trichy City Corporation (TCC) limits and PNP/NNP were not enrolled in any labour welfare board or entitled to social protection under the Unorganised Workers Act, 2008. - There is a caste and gender-based division of labour, with Dalit men being the helpers or actual desludgers and people of other castes emerging as owners.
-Dalit helpers or women's groups rarely have the capital and technical assistance to purchase trucks and run desludging operations. - Issues in Treatment and Reuse: The workforce at pumping stations, decanting stations and Fecal Sludge Treatment Plants (FSTPs) is predominantly male. - Issues in Solid Waste Management (SWM): Doing heavy work in SWM units like sorting, carrying and emptying waste and carrying compost could harm already anaemic women, especially when no strategy is in place to address anaemia.
-Tools, bins and carts used by women sanitation workers in SWM are not designed to suit the average heights and weights of Indian women, leading to pain in different parts of their bodies as well as reducing their productivity.
-Similar issues also apply for men.
-The poor use of protective gear by women and men sanitation workers (who are mainly Dalit), as they were inappropriate in terms of design, is a concern.
-The marked gender division of work is violates the rights of women.
-Although women's groups manage waste segregation in both PNP and Trichy, in reality the women members are paid only daily wages.
+- Helpers involved in desludging reported being given gear such as gloves, masks and boots by employers, with their use varying as they were not seen as convenient. - From a welfare perspective, men engaged in desludging on behalf of private companies in Trichy City Corporation (TCC) limits and PNP/NNP were not enrolled in any labour welfare board or entitled to social protection under the Unorganised Workers' Social Security Act, 2008. - There is a caste and gender-based division of labour, with Dalit men being the helpers or actual desludgers and people of other castes emerging as owners.
+Dalit helpers or women's groups rarely have the capital and technical assistance to purchase trucks and run desludging operations. - Issues in Treatment and Reuse: The workforce at pumping stations, decanting stations and Fecal Sludge Treatment Plants (FSTPs) is predominantly male.

+E1.4.
+Issues in Solid Waste Management (SWM)

+Doing heavy work in solid waste management (SWM) units such as sorting, carrying and emptying waste, and carrying compost could harm already anaemic women, especially when no strategy is in place to address anaemia.
+Tools, bins and carts used by women sanitation workers in SWM are not designed to suit the average height and weight of Indian women, leading to pain in different parts of their bodies as well as reducing their productivity.
+Similar issues also apply to men.
+The poor use of protective gear by women and men sanitation workers (who are mostly Dalit), mainly on account of incompatible design, is a concern.
+The marked gender division of work violates the rights of women.
+Although women's groups manage waste segregation in both PNP and Trichy, they are paid only daily wages.

-E4.1 Sanitation Policy and Guidelines through the Lens of Gender and Social Inclusion
+E1.5.
+Sanitation Policy and Guidelines through the Lens of Gender and Social Inclusion